Data-Informed Global Sparseness in Attention Mechanisms for Deep Neural Networks: Machine Translation Experiments

 \subsection{Attention Type Analysis}

-We now look at whether the three types of attention mechanisms require specialized pruning.
-To isolate the effects of AP, we first prune only one of the three types of attention mechanisms.
-The results are summarized in Tables~\ref{table:fairseq_iwslt_de-en_encOnly} and~ \ref{table:fairseq_wmt_en-de_encOnly}.
+We now look at whether the three types of attention mechanism require specialized pruning.
+In order to isolate the effects of AP, we first prune only one of the three types of attention mechanisms.
+The results are summarized in Tables \ref{table:fairseq_iwslt_de-en_encOnly} and \ref{table:fairseq_wmt_en-de_encOnly}.

-On both datasets, we clearly see the same trend: the Transformer models are more sensitive to pruning cross-attention patterns than self-attention mechanisms, \rev{in agreement with \citet{you-etal-2020-hard}.
-Figures~\ref{fig:average_iwslt14_enc_dec_entmaxFalse} and \ref{fig:average_iwslt14_self_enc_entmaxFalse} represent the average attention patterns observed on the IWSLT14 de-en dataset for cross-attention and the encoder's self-attention mechanisms, respectively.
-A direct comparison between the two suggests that cross-attention mechanisms are more brittle in part because they exhibit variable context windows, which makes sense since in this case the queries and the keys are generated from different sequences. }
+For both datasets, we clearly see the same trend: the Transformer models are more sensitive to pruning cross-attention patterns than to removing self-attention, which is in line with what was reported in previous work \rev{\cite{you-etal-2020-hard}.
+Figures~\ref{fig:average_iwslt14_enc_dec_entmaxFalse} and \ref{fig:average_iwslt14_self_enc_entmaxFalse} represent the average attention patterns observed on the IWSLT14 de-en dataset for cross-attention and the encoder's self-attention mechanism, respectively.
+A direct comparison between the two suggests that cross-attention mechanisms are more brittle, which is in part because they exhibit variable context windows.
+This makes sense since in this case the queries and the keys are generated from different sequences. }